SeunDeve/alx-low_level_programming/0x00-hello_world/README.md

-This is a repository about C language.
+This is a repository about C language..